 An application oriented course with emphasis on the use of computers in solving accounting and business problems.
 Hands-on use of general ledger and spreadsheet software will be emphasized.
-(Spring only)

-- 301 Managerial Accounting (3).
-Prereq: ACC 213-214. - An in depth study of accounting applications for managers with special emphasis on computer applications.
-Required for business majors, not available for credit for accounting majors. - 313-314 Intermediate Accounting (3-3).
+(Spring only; offered in the evenings in summers in even-numbered years on demand)

+Managerial Accounting (3).
 Prereq: ACC 213-214.

+An in depth study of accounting applications for managers with special emphasis on computer applications.
+Required for business majors, does not apply to the accounting major.

-(C or better within last seven years or proficiency exam).
+313-314 Intermediate Accounting (3-3).
+Prereq: ACC 213-214.
+(C- or better within last seven years or proficiency exam).

 An in-depth study of financial functions and basic theory; recognition and measurement of assets, liabilities, income and equity; and the preparation and analysis of financial statements.
-(313, fall only; 314, spring only) - Cost Accounting (3).
-Prereq: ACC 213-214 with BUS 305 as a co-requisite.
+(313, fall only; 314, spring only)

+337 Cost Accounting (3).
+Prereq: ACC 213-214.